 Over the course of her two-decade career, Guinyard’s work has earned her several honors, including three Los Angeles Emmy Awards for her live coverage of the Malibu Fires; her coverage that showcased the talents of senior citizens in Los Angeles; and for her story on “Microplastics.”
 She also received two additional Emmy Awards for being part of an “Outstanding Newscast” at NBC4.
 Her feature, “Empty Lots, Empty Promises,” highlighting the lack of redevelopment in South Los Angeles, also won her recognition as a national finalist for the 2007 Harry Chapin Media Awards.

 Guinyard is passionate about her role as a broadcast journalist.
-She relishes in the opportunities she has to integrate with diverse communities throughout Southern California and marvels at the community trust she has established as an ambassador of NBC4.
+She relishes in the opportunities she has to the stories from diverse communities throughout Southern California, and marvels at the community trust she has established over the years.
 She believes the community is eager to share their stories and is grateful that they confide in her to tell them.